rwsite/updatepulse-server/README.md

 ```

 ### Update API
 Performance can evaluated with the script `tests.php` located at the plugin's root.
-It is included only if the `wp-config.php` constant `UPSERV_TEST` is truthy.
+It is included only if the `wp-config.php` constant `UPSERV_ENABLE_TEST` is truthy.
 Below are the results of the tests performed on the Update API with the option "Use Cloud Storage" unchecked.

 Performances when a client is checking for updates (no license):